MFG38/colette/docs/configuration.md

 ---

 Colette is configurable through a TOML file.
+TOML is a simple, human-readable markup language used by various pieces of software for their configuration, Colette included.
 See the [TOML website](https://toml.io/en/) for more information and a syntax reference.

-If you wish to configure Colette, create a file named **colette.toml** in the working directory and add any settings you wish to modify into that file.
-See **[Available settings](#available-settings)** for a list of configuration options.
+Colette does not generate a configuration file by itself; rather, the user can create a configuration file for Colette if they wish to change the settings.
+If you wish to configure Colette, create a file named **colette.toml** in the directory where Colette is located and add any settings you wish to modify into that file.
+See [Available settings](#available-settings) for a list of configuration options.

 ## Available settings